Emily is an Associate in the Firm's Private department, specialising in dispute resolution.

 Emily is also a trustee of Able Child Africa and a supervisor on the SPITE project (advising the victims of revenge porn).

-- Acting on behalf of three beneficiaries of a significant estate in respect of a Will challenge they brought on the grounds of lack of testamentary capacity, undue influence and want of knowledge and approval that was successfully mediated.
+Acting on behalf of three beneficiaries of a significant estate in respect of a Will challenge they brought on the grounds of lack of testamentary capacity, undue influence and want of knowledge and approval.

 Associate, Mishcon de Reya LLP